caemar/mas-install-letsencrypt/README.md

 - Create Role and RoleBinding to allow Ingress creation
 - Replace Routes with Ingress that have letscrypt certificate

-All steps must be executed in both Namespaces mas-_instance_-core and mas-_instance_-manage excpept for the cluster resource ClusterIssuer.
+All steps must be executed in both Namespaces mas-_instance_-core and mas-_instance_-manage except for the cluster resource ClusterIssuer.

 This document includes modified ansible scripts that replace ansible scripts in the operators.
 The modified ansible scripts with create Ingress instead Routes.